WhiteflagProtocol/whiteflag-standard/wf-specification.md

 - If the `InternetResource` method is specified (verification method 1), then the VerificationData field must contain a valid URL;

-- If the `SharedToken` method is specified (verification method 2), then the VerificationData field must contain the verification token.
+- If the `SharedSecret` method is specified (verification method 2), then the VerificationData field must contain a hexadecimal authentication token derived from a shared secret.

 The `VerificationData` field may be longer than 40 bytes, if allowed by underlying blockchain.
-If the length of the `VerificationData` field is insufficient to provide the complete URL or verification token, an additional Authentication Message may be sent with the rest of the URL or verification token using reference code `3`.
+If the length of the `VerificationData` field is insufficient to provide the complete URL or authentication token, an additional Authentication Message may be sent with the rest of the URL or authentication token using reference code `3`.

 #### 4.3.5 Management Messages: Cryptographic Support